Energy is more than lack of sleep; it can leak from many different places in our lives

 Motherhood is profoundly fulfilling, but it is also the most physically, emotionally and mentally demanding activity anyone could ever do.

 There is no doubt that some dads are great; fantastic with the kids, committed to mutual parenting, do their fair share around the house and are very supportive overall.
 But this isn’t always the case.
 If you add up both paid and unpaid work, the average mum works significantly more than her partner.
-And if you’re a single mum, as one in five mothers in Australia are, you’re getting little to no help at all.
+And if you’re a single mum, as 15% of mothers in Australia are, you’re getting little to no help at all.

 Then, in the back of your mind your mum-brain is constantly on the go; to-do lists that never seem to end and always trying to remember one thing or another, forever distracting you and invading your ability to truly relax or take a breath.